Mariatta/mariatta.github.io/content/posts/python-core-sprint-2024-day-1.md

 This week I'm in Bellevue for the annual Python core sprint.
 This year, the sprint is hosted at the Meta Bellevue campus, and coordinated by Itamar Oren from Meta.
-Other Python core devs and contributors who work at Meta are also helping (Dino Viehland, Jason Fried, and Thomas Wouters).
+Other Python core devs and contributors who work at Meta are also helping (Dino Viehland,  Jason Fried, Matt Page, Parul Gupta, and Thomas Wouters).

 The PSF offers travel grants for Python core devs who are participating in the sprint and aren't being sponsored by their employer, which I signed up for.
 Thanks to the travel grant, my hotel stay is covered